Car Shakes When Going Over 60 MPH? Here’s Why

 car wheel bearing

-A wheel bearing could break if you hit a curb with some force or frequently drive on substandard roads.
+A wheel bearing could break if you hit a curb with some force or frequently drive on subpar roads.
 You’ll probably hear a constant whining noise or intermittent groaning coming from the wheel in question.

 Expect to pay $300 to $400, including labor.